OutSystems/docs-product/src/ref/ui-patterns/web/dropdown.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Dropdown UI Pattern
+summary: Advanced use cases for the Dropdown UI Pattern.
 ---

 # Dropdown UI Pattern Reference